 An Individualized Education Program (IEP) is a legal document that guides the delivery of special education services and supports for a student.
 After a school district proposes an IEP, parents, who are members of their child’s special education Team, have an opportunity to respond.

-A partial rejection does not necessarily mean that a family is refusing special education services.
-By partially rejecting an IEP, and including a cover letter or email, a family can clarify that they are allowing a school district to implement its proposed program, but are rejecting the program to the extent that their child needs services beyond those proposed to make effective progress.
-This process informs a school district that there is a disagreement, but it should still provide services.
+A partial rejection does not necessarily mean a family refuses special education services offered.
+By partially rejecting an IEP and including a cover letter or email, a family can clarify that they are allowing a school district to implement its proposed program as written, but are rejecting the program to the extent that their child needs services beyond those proposed to make effective progress.
+This process tells a school district that there is a disagreement, but it should still provide services.

-If parents have already accepted an IEP and have concerns about whether it is appropriate, they can revoke their acceptance at any time, and partially reject instead, by sending a letter or email to a school district.
+If parents have already accepted an IEP and have concerns about whether it is appropriate, they can rescind their acceptance at any time and partially reject instead by sending a letter or email to a school district.